jengalas/thegourmetmoose/_posts/2016-06-06-dill-horseradish-sauce.md

 * freshly ground black pepper to taste

 ## INSTRUCTIONS
-1.Mix all ingredients and chill.
+1. Mix all ingredients and chill.
 Best if made a few hours before serving.